 Learning about the neurophysiological mechanisms of trauma was life-changing for me.
 For the first time, I was able to make sense of a variety of confusing symptoms, reactions, and responses that had persistently troubled me for years.

-Another pillar in the Expressive Trauma Integration framework is recognition of the multi-dimensional nature of trauma and the responses necessitated by it (read more about it in this blog).
+Another pillar in the Expressive Trauma Integration framework is recognition of the multi-dimensional nature of trauma and the responses necessitated by it (read more about it in this post).

 In my view, the road after trauma is cyclical, not linear.
 None of the stages is “once and done.”
 Survivors usually go through each phase more than once (although often with differing durations and intensities).
 Think of the diagram as a spiral upwards rather than a simple progression.